The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2021.

 At Carolina Asthma & Allergy Center, we’re here to help you.
 We’re specialists in asthma and allergies.
 Whether it’s exercise that triggers your asthmatic episodes, allergies or something else altogether, we can guide you in creating a management plan that works for your needs and lifestyle.

-We have more than a dozen locations across North Carolina in Waverley, SouthPark, Mooresville, Huntersville, Gastonia, Concord, Eastover, University, Rock Hill, Monroe, Hickory, Cornelius and Ballantyne.
+We have more than a dozen locations across North Carolina in Waverley, SouthPark, Mooresville, Huntersville, Gastonia, Concord, Eastover, University, Monroe, Hickory, Cornelius, Ballantyne and one in Rock Hill, SC too.

 If you’d like to set up an appointment at any of our offices, we encourage you to contact us today.
 You can also ask any pertinent questions about our asthma treatments.